 Can You Eat Fish Scales?

-While it is technically possible to eat fish scales, they are not commonly consumed due to their texture and lack of flavor.
-Fish scales are made of a tough, translucent material called keratin, which is the same material found in human nails and hair.
+You can technically eat fish scales, but most people avoid them because of their tough texture and lack of flavor.
+Fish scales consist of keratin, the same hard, translucent material found in human nails and hair.
 Consuming fish scales may result in an unpleasant eating experience, as they can be hard, chewy, and difficult to digest.

 In most culinary preparations, fish scales are removed before cooking, as they are typically undesirable.
 The scales are usually discarded or used for other purposes, such as making fish glue or fish-scale jewelry.